scudella/ticket-monster-2-7-0/demo/README.md

 Status of the tutorial follow-up.

-This is the "Building the persistence layer with JPA2 and Bean Validation" branch working in Red Hat 8.
-See part III of the attached ticket-monster-2.7.0.Final.pdf document.
+This is the "Building The Business Services With JAX-RS" branch working in Red Hat 8.
+See part IV of the attached ticket-monster-2.7.0.Final.pdf document.

+We’ve just defined the domain model of the application and created its persistence layer.
+Now we need to define the services that implement the business logic of the application and expose them to the front-end.
+After reading this, you’ll understand how to design the business layer and what choices to make while developing it.
 Topics covered include:

-• RDBMS design using JPA entity beans
-• How to validate your entities using Bean Validation
-• How to populate test data
+* Encapsulating business logic in services and integrating with the persistence tier
+* Using CDI for integrating individual services
+* Integration testing using Arquillian
+* Exposing RESTful services via JAX-RS

 You may run it as "Run on Server" (Jboss EAD).
 You are supposed to deploy h2-console.war first.
 Then you can check every table entry at http://localhost:8080/h2-console/

-See "Populating test data" at the end of Part III.
+You can test all Arquillian tests with maven:

+$ mvn clean test -Parq-wildfly-managed or
+$ mvn clean test -Parq-wildfly-remote

+or you can test them with eclipse.
+See the document attached.

 Original README: